 Story and Photos by Stephanie Levin.

-Traveling alone for a woman affords multiple advantageous: she meets people she would never mingle with when traveling with a companion, she depends on herself for all decisions from where to hang her hat to switching itinerary mid-trip, no discussion.
+Traveling alone for a woman affords multiple advantages: she meets people she would never mingle with when traveling with a companion, she depends on herself for all decisions from where to hang her hat to switching itinerary mid-trip, no discussion.
 There are small courteous conversations that erupt spontaneously over a painting, the weather, politics and this summer over the World Cup.
 Yet, when lunch or dinner time arrives, what comes to mind is clinking glasses of wine, romance, toes touching under the table, or starry-eyed couples in love.
 When stepping out solo, the great consternation of traveling alone for me has always been dining alone, particularly in Paris, where food has the same cache as an ardent lover or une bonne bouteille de vin.
 Franky, I’ve always felt awkward entering a fancy restaurant alone.
 Therefore, I did what any practical French woman would do in my position; I perfected the art of stepping out solo by sniffing out small, inviting eateries, many passed over by the single lady, or couples for that matter too.
 Stepping out solo has now become not only comfortable but highly pleasurable.

 I travel to Paris every summer, and I start my day in my neighborhood cafe loitering over a thimble size espresso or two.
 I stop at my favorite boulangerie on the way and grab a flaky croissant to dunk in my café.
 No one seems offended when I show up with my own croissant much less spend an hour dawdling over my café.
 Most endearing for the single woman is the sense of complete comfort, watching the world sashay by or taking time to read or thumb through email.
 Often, I actually end up sharing conversation with the server or the table next to me.
 The café culture defines Paris.
 It’s the way Parisians begin and end their working day.
 Whether with a companion or stepping out solo, by 5:00pm, it’s hard to find an outside seat in a café during the warm months.